-- 1. the categorisation of youths into 'child' and 'young person' - 2. procedure in the youth court - 3. circumstances in which a youth will appear in the adult magistrates' courts and the Crown Court, including reference to how the dangerous offender provisions apply to youths - 4. the sentences available to the youth court - 1.
-Examinable material on the categorisation of youths into 'child' and 'young person' will consist of the terminology used in youth cases and the age of criminal responsibility.
-The relevant material is addressed in paragraphs D24.2 and D24.5 of Blackstone's Criminal Practice 2021. - 2.
-Examinable material on procedure in the youth court will consist of allocation (mode of trial), exclusion of public, attendance of parent or guardian, course of the trial in a youth court, plea before venue procedure for children and young people, cases where a child or young person is charged with an adult, and determining age.
-The relevant material is addressed in paragraphs D24.8, D24.12, D24.16, D24.17 (except for the last subparagraph), D24.24, D24.25, D24.46-24.52 and D24.66 of Blackstone's Criminal Practice 2021. - 3.
+- 1. the categorisation of youths into 'child' and 'young person' - 2. procedure in the youth court - 3. circumstances in which a youth will appear in the adult magistrates' courts and the Crown Court, including reference to how the dangerous offender provisions apply to youths - 4. the sentences available to the youth court - Examinable material on the categorisation of youths into 'child' and 'young person' will consist of the terminology used in youth cases and the age of criminal responsibility.
+The relevant material is addressed in paragraphs D24.2 and D24.5 of Blackstone's Criminal Practice 20222023. - Examinable material on procedure in the youth court will consist of mode of trial, exclusion of public, attendance of parent or guardian, course of the trial in a youth court, plea before venue procedure for children and young people, cases where a child or young person is charged with an adult, and determining age.
+The relevant material is addressed in paragraphs D24.8, D24.12, D24.16 (first sub-paragraph), D24.17 (except for the last sub-paragraph), D24.24 (except for the last sub-paragraph), D24.25, D24.46-24.52 and D24.66 (first sub-paragraph) of Blackstone's Criminal Practice 20222023. - 3.
 Examinable material on circumstances in which a youth will appear in the adult magistrates' courts and the Crown Court, including reference to how the dangerous offender provisions apply to youths, will consist of court of first appearance, determining place of trial of children and young people, trial on indictment, and dangerous offenders.
-The relevant material is addressed in paragraphs D24.6, D24.19, D24.20, D24.27-24.29, D24.38 and D24.40 of Blackstone's Criminal Practice 2021. - 4.
-Examinable material on the sentences available to the youth court will consist of committal for sentence, youth court sentencing powers generally, detention and training orders, youth rehabilitation orders, and referral orders.
-The relevant material is addressed in paragraphs D24.56, D24.96 of Blackstone's Criminal Practice 2021, and paragraphs E15.9, E15.12 (but only the minimum and maximum terms of a detention and training order, not the periods in between), E15.14 (but only the fact that detention and training orders can be consecutive, no other detail required), E11.1-11.2, E3.1-3.3 and E3.4 (but only the minimum and maximum compliance periods) of the 'Part E Sentencing' supplement to Blackstone's Criminal Practice 2021.
+The relevant material is addressed in paragraphs D24.6, D24.19, D24.20, D24.27-24.29, D24.38 and D24.40 of Blackstone's Criminal Practice 20222023. - 4.
+Examinable material on the sentences available to the youth court will consist of committal for sentence, youth court sentencing powers generally, detention and training orders, duration of order and consecutive orders, youth rehabilitation orders, and referral orders.
+The relevant material is addressed in paragraphs D24.56, D24.96, E15.910, E15.1011, E15.12-13 (but only the minimum and maximum terms of a detention and training order, not the periods in between), E15.14-15 (but only the fact that detention and training orders can be consecutive, no other detail required), E11.1-11.2, E3E4.1-34.3 and E3E4.4 (but only the minimum and maximum compliance periods) of Blackstone's Criminal Practice 20222023.